Ckin111/MapleLeafs/docs/DesignDoc.md

 The website must allow quick and easy access to the products with a postive user experince.

 ### MVP Features and the names of their stories
-Admin management
+Admin management - allowing the admin to modify the inventory<br>
-Buyer interacting with store
+User interacting with store - allowing users to modify their shopping cart, as well as saving the shopping cart after logout<br>
-Jerseys in the store
+Jerseys in the store - allowing any account to browse, search, and view jersey products

 ### Roadmap of Enhancements